 Introduction to counselling skills

-This is an eight-week introductory course which is open to anyone who is interested in learning how to use counselling skills and who is also interested in learning about themselves.
+This is a 10-week introductory course which is open to anyone who is interested in learning how to use counselling skills and who is also interested in learning about themselves.
 These are skills that can be used at work or in your own personal life.

 If you are an organisation and would like to have a tailored, in-house counselling skills course for your staff, please contact us for further information.